csartoshi/bitcoin/grokking-bitcoin_ch2.md

 ![ch2 fig24](https://github.com/thechipexpert/bitcoin/blob/main/ch02-fig24.svg)

+> Brute-force trial and error is NOT the only known way to find an input that gives a certain hash.
+256 and 512 should give the same hash.

 The four properties are also repeated as follows:

 * The same input will always produce the same hash.